Updated: May 29

 Other than some practical notes, which you can find at the end of this article, it is important to know that you cannot make mistakes — if you keep being honest to what you feel during the process.

 We all know about going back and forth in decision making and finally regretting it.
 Or when we bought the cheapest or the most exciting thing, but later we notice we don’t use it or don’t enjoy it.
 When you choose from the mind, you will start doubting your choices and feel regret.
-If you made a decision without the quiet affirmation of deep relaxation in your body, your mind has all the space to bring in doubt.
+If you make a decision without the quiet affirmation of deep relaxation in your body, your mind has all the space to bring in doubt.

-The good news, life brings us the people and situations that inspire us to act in the first place.
+The good news is, that life brings us the people and situations that inspire us to act in the first place.
 We don’t have to do anything for that!
 Our bodies will tell us to go left or right.
 All that is required, is to quiet the noise of your mind.
 If a decision feels good and brings complete relaxation in your body, it is usually a good decision to go with.
 Or it is at least a decision you can easily course correct a bit later.